 Your Orange County LASIK, PRK, or laser eye surgery appointment will be specially made so that you have all the time you need to talk to Dr. Pham and have all of your concerns and questions answered.
-You should feel very little pain or discomfort during this FREE PRK and LASIK evaluation at our office centrally located in Irvine.
+Please visit us for this FREE PRK and LASIK evaluation at our office centrally located in Irvine.

-- Your refractive eye surgeon will personally meet with you.
+- Your refractive eye doctor will personally meet with you.

-- He will individually determine your vision requirements and your reasons for getting either PRK or LASIK Surgery.
+- The doctor will individually determine your vision requirements and your reasons for getting either PRK or LASIK Surgery.

 - If you have occupational concerns with LASIK and if you are a professional boxer please let our laser eye surgeon know this.